Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 * Achievement _error 683 & 685 Mapping Binding Coil IV & VI
 * Quest/67635 is the only one without an NPC via XIVAPI (Tobana) add method to exclude certain fields in certain ids from merge
+* Class quests are mixed between the deprecated and in-game actuals
+* Call of the Sea usage (66210 - gridania limsa, 66209 - uldah)

 **Changes**
 * Remove Total_Items from xivapi configs and create function to combine all